Hive-Academy/Anubis-MCP/src/task-workflow/domains/init-rules/templates/workflow-protocol-xml.md

   "serviceName": "[from schema response]", "operation": "[from schema response]",
   "parameters": {
-    /* Use exact structure from schema.parameters */
+    /* Perfect structure from schema.parameters */
-    /* Include database-defined context */
   }
 }
 </arguments>